Collaborating with people outside your organization

 - Enable additional security - While the basic sharing features can be configured to require people outside your organization to authenticate, Microsoft 365 provides many additional security and compliance features to help you protect your data and maintain your governance policies while sharing externally.

-By default, in Microsoft 365, sharing with people outside your organization is enabled for SharePoint and OneDrive, but disabled for Teams.
-Many SharePoint and OneDrive external sharing scenarios work without further configuration.
+By default, in Microsoft 365, sharing with people outside your organization is enabled.
+Many external sharing scenarios work without further configuration.
 To confirm the settings for a scenario that you're using, or enable a new one, choose from the following options:

 - Collaborate on documents - Learn how to configure Microsoft 365 to allow sharing and collaboration with people outside your organization (both guests and unauthenticated users) on files and folders.